Brahmananda will be running two pranayama workshops in March in London. Some pranayama experience is essential for these.

-A day exploring a systematic approach to pranayama practice.
+Half day workshops exploring a systematic approach to pranayama practice.
 The day will combine asana, pre-pranayama and pranayama techniques as well as discussion on the meaning and aim of pranayama within the context of hatha and raja yoga.

 Asana can be used to open and strengthen the breathing muscles – especially the diaphragm, facilitating a comfortable, open breath and developing posture helpful in maintaining good breathing habits.

-The day will be suitable for beginners and those with more experience seeking to establish a systematic and grounded practice.
-By the end of the day, participants should be in a position to continue with their systematic practice at home over a period of months.
+The workshop will be suitable for those with some experience seeking to establish a systematic and grounded practice.

 Please email Brahmananda firstname.lastname@example.org to express your interest.